starkatt/Cocksmithing/cocksmithing.md

 2. Turn on the vacuum pump.
 3. Close the vent valve.
 After a moment, the vacuum chamber gauge should start indicating a pressure drop.
 If this doesn't occur, try re-seating the chamber lid.
 4. As the pressure drops, the silicone mixture will start to bubble vigorously.
 The surface of the silicone will rise to approximately three times its original volume, crest, and then fall.
-5. Once the pressure level bottoms out, you can minimize pump wear by closing the line valve and then turning the pump off.
-This shouldn't be necessary for a high-quality vacuum pump, but I've seen it recommended for cheaper pumps only rated for limited duty cycle.
-6. Allow the silicone to fully degas.
+5. Allow the silicone to fully degas.
 The product documentation for Dragon Skin says to only degas for 90 seconds, but with my low-quality pump I've gotten better results by waiting until bubbling stops completely.
-7. Turn off the pump if you haven't already done so.
+6. Turn off the pump.
 Release the vacuum by *slowly* opening the vent valve.
 Seriously, do this slowly -- air rushes into vacuum at approximately the speed of sound, and can easily cause splashing.

 ![A batch of silicone being degassed inside the vacuum chamber](images/CrushDepthMixDegassing.jpg)

 After the silicone mixture has been fully degassed, do not stir it in any way or bubbles will be reintroduced.

 ## Pouring
-Place the production mold somewhere it can be kept stable and vertical, open side up.
-A good way to do this is to hang the mold across the mouth of a bucket.
-Conveniently, a vacuum chamber is functionally isomorphic to a bucket.

 Pour the mixed and degassed silicone slowly and smoothly into the lowest point of the mold.
 The silicone should pour as a single, continuous stream or sheet, free of bubbles.
 Keep pouring in the same spot, allowing the level of the silicone to rise evenly until the mold has been filled.

 Allow the toy to fully cure.
 The listed product cure time is a good point of reference, but remember that a full cure may take much longer in cold temperatures.